 Union describes the basis of our relationship and is explained in John 17:20-23.
 The summary of the passage is verse 23; “I in them and You in Me.”

-Ephes 1:13-14, and 2 Cor 1:21-22 clearly state that at the moment of belief we’re united with God and the Holy Spirit is sealed inside us as “a deposit guaranteeing our inheritance.”
+Ephesians 1:13-14, and 2 Corinthians 1:21-22 clearly state that at the moment of belief we’re united with God and the Holy Spirit is sealed inside us as “a deposit guaranteeing our inheritance.”
 In John 17:23 Jesus claims to be in us as well.
-Since the Father is in the Son and the Son is in us then the Father is also in us.
-Father, Son and Holy Spirit; all in us.
+And since the Father is in the Son and the Son is in us then the Father is also in us.
+Father, Son, and Holy Spirit; all in us.
 Union.

 Fellowship defines the status of our relationship at a given point in time.
 Are we together frequently and conversing often, or has something come between us, causing us to be estranged from one another?